 - Who actually owns the copyright?
 Employers may claim that they have rights to the intellectual property of their employees, depending upon what kinds of human resources documentation was signed and filed upon hiring.

 - Did the contributor engage in copyright infringement upon submitting their material?

 - Is the contributor permitted to be making such contributions?

-By having a contributor license agreement in place, that is clear and concise, it protects both the employer and employee from future issues regarding intellectual property or attempts to deny use of the contributed material.
+Having a contributor license agreement in place, that is clear and concise, protects both the employer and employee from future issues regarding intellectual property or attempts to deny the use of the contributed material.

 What Should a Contributor License Agreement Include

 So, you have decided that utilizing a contributor license agreement is the way to go for your company or project.
 You probably have questions as to what it should include.
 First and foremost, it should include a clear cut definition of the contribution.
 Again, using the previous Carrie Fisher reference, making rewrites to a script, to inject more humor or flesh out a particular character, is a far cry from writing a script from scratch or even performing a massive overhaul of the original material.
 Additionally, clarity over who owns any pertinent patents (both current and future) and copyrights will be necessary.
 Fortunately, if you are concerned that you will miss key points, you can find a template of a thorough contributor license agreement here.

 You May Not Always Need a Contributor License Agreement

 While it can never hurt to have a solid contributor license agreement in place, it is not always necessary.
 So, how do you know if it is really necessary for your particular needs?

 Well, first there is the obvious: you are an individual working without the constraints of an employer or other partners.
 If you are the only contributor, your primary concern will be ensuring that your ideas are patented and that you own the copyright to your materials.